Arksine/moonraker/docs/configuration.md

 #   option allows clients to specify 'main', or their own unique name, as
 #   the branch used for repo validity checks.
 The default is master.
 env:
-#   The path to the client's virtual environment executable on disk.
+#   The path to the extension's virtual environment executable on disk.
 For
 #   example, Moonraker's venv is located at ~/moonraker-env/bin/python.
 #   The default is no env, which disables updating python packages.
 requirements:
-#  This is the location in the repository to the client's virtual environment
+#  This is the location in the repository to the extension's python
 #  requirements file.
 This location is relative to the root of the repository.
 #  This parameter must be provided if the "env" option is set, otherwise it
 #  should be omitted.